fostering hope and unity

 Since the beginning of the crisis, Fr.
 Martí and the other members of the CSP who are with him in Colombia have been able to secure donations of food .
 After almost two months unable to get out to work, the situation is getting quite desperate for a good number of La Resurrección parishioners, who were already living day to day.
 A popular initiative in Colombia has been that people who are running out of basic supplies at home due to the crisis hang a red piece of cloth on their windows.
 The CSP has been attending to them regularly.

 A group of women from the sewing center run by the CSP in Bogotá have been making face masks to distribute to those who do not have them.

 Fr.
 Martí has been live streaming masses and offering a daily biblical message to his community in the parish’s facebook page.

 La Sagrada Familia Parish

 Every two weeks, food kits are prepared and delivered to 110 elderly in Sabana Yegua, coordinated by Maya.
-Indhira coordinates the food kits provided to the 160 families in the three childrens´ center.
-Dolors has worked with local health officials regarding keeping parish's pharmacy open while taking extra precautions, and well as the doctor's office and lab services.
-Some government aid has been provided, as well as additional food to aid distant communities.
+Indhira coordinates the food kits provided to the 160 families in the three children's center.
+Dolores has worked with local health officials regarding keeping the parish's pharmacy open while taking extra precautions, as well as the doctor's office and lab services.
+Some government aid has been provided, along with additional food to aid distant communities.
 Hygiene materials and food have been provided for the local jail, coordinated by Perla.
 We are also trying to help the Haitian immigrant community, most of which doesn't qualify for aid from the government due to their legal status.